-A Department of Energy memorandum of understanding (MOU) with the U.S. Fish and Wildlife Service (2013) provides a number of measures designed to "protect and conserve" migratory bird habitat to the fullest extent practicable.
+A DOE memorandum of understanding (MOU) with the U.S. Fish and Wildlife Service (2013) provides a number of measures designed to "protect and conserve" migratory bird habitat to the fullest extent practicable.
 Fermilab addresses this MOU by evaluating migratory bird impacts during the normal course of conducting environmental reviews under NEPA to avoid or minimize impacts to even the most common birds as much as reasonable.
 Ecological land management across the Fermilab site continues to provide ample habitat communities and stopover resources for migratory birds.
 Additionally, Fermilab maintains a proactive approach to protecting the Canada goose population onsite while ensuring the safety of employees and visitors.
 Fermilab contracts with a firm to use dogs to harass geese to displace them from more heavily used operational areas on the site.
 The firm holds a valid permit from the IDNR to pursue this activity, which was carried out during the spring nesting season.
-Fermilab also possesses a Nuisance Wildlife Control Permit issued by the Illinois

-Department of Natural Resources that allows for the destruction of Canada goose nests if they become a safety hazard.
+Fermilab also possesses a Nuisance Wildlife Control Permit issued by the IDNR that allows for the destruction of Canada goose nests if they become a safety hazard.
 The permit allows the laboratory to destroy up to seven nests each year.
-During 2017, 3 nests containing 10 eggs were destroyed.
+During 2018, no nests were destroyed.